dramiajr/-.bashrc-/README.md

 This guide walks you through the process of setting up **ble.sh** (Bash Line Editor) for enhanced autocompletion and syntax highlighting in your terminal.
 I've made a slight tweak to how the output looks and implemented a two line dynamic prompt as well.

-Here is a video [Walkthrough](https://youtu.be/lUE-eENJaTU?si=7EKdm4u0xYbZDI4i) on my YouTube.

 #### Enjoy!